Skip to content

 • if one or more operation-level security annotations are present, the interface-level requirement is discarded and replaced by the operation-level requirement set

-• if @no-security is present on an operation, the effective requirement is anonymous access and no other security annotation may appear on that operation
+• if @no_security is present on an operation, the effective requirement is anonymous access and no other security annotation may appear on that operation

 7. HTTP Mapping